(Revised and updated from an earlier version)

 Allow your baby to experience bright light in the evening.
 Keeping sun safety in mind, go outside as much as possible while the sun is out, and stay in west-facing rooms when you are inside.
 Indoor light works too, but it’s not as potent as the sun.
-If you have to be inside, then keep as many lights on as possible before bed or run an errand to a big-box store or the grocery store.
+If you have to be inside, then keep as many lights on as possible before bed.
 Do your bedtime routine in a dimmed room as usual.

 Allow your baby to take long naps to make up for lost nighttime sleep.
 Don’t worry about waking your baby up from naps during this process.
 Remember, your baby will be getting less sleep at night due to the later bedtime, so you need to keep naps nice and long to compensate.
 Don’t be afraid to offer assisted naps, as long as it’s safe, to increase your baby’s daytime sleep.